Course Outline

 Requirements

-For government professionals seeking to attend the Advanced Level RE@Agile - Practitioner exam, a prerequisite is holding a CPRE FL certificate.
-Additionally, it is recommended that participants have at least one of the following: an RE@Agile Primer certificate, any Scrum certification, or equivalent knowledge of agile methodologies.
-This ensures alignment with the advanced skills required for government projects.
+For government professionals seeking to advance their skills in the International Requirements Engineering Board (IREB) framework, a prerequisite for taking the Advanced Level RE@Agile - Practitioner exam is holding a Certified Professional for Requirements Engineering (CPRE) Foundation Level certificate.
+Additionally, it is recommended that candidates possess at least one of the following: an agile certificate such as the RE@Agile Primer or any Scrum certification, or equivalent knowledge of agile methodologies.
+This ensures that participants are well-prepared to meet the rigorous standards required for government projects and initiatives.

 21 Hours